-We are currently undergoing an intensive review of our materials strategy, which will bring us closer to our goal of making half of our products recyclable by 2025.
+We are currently undergoing an intensive process of certifying our own production plants under OEKO-Tex®STeP, with the aim to certify more than 50 % of our products with the OEKO-Tex Made in Green Label by end of 2024.
 Caring for the environment also includes the responsible treatment of animals.
-For example, we aim to offer wool that is 100% mulesing free from 2024.
+For example, we aim to offer wool that is 100 % mulesing free from beginning of 2025.
 The 2030 Agenda commits us to protecting the planet so that future generations can live a good life in an intact environment.

-Due to our geographic location next to a water conservation area, we are very conscious of water conservation and we are proud to be able to act as a bluesign system partner, which means responsibly handling the chemicals we use and thus significantly improving the wastewater load.
+Due to our geographic location next to a water conservation area, we are very conscious of water conservation and we are proud to be able to act as a bluesign[®] system partner, which means responsibly handling the chemicals we use and thus significantly improving the wastewater load.
 In order to report transparently on our goals and actions, we are currently working on implementing the new CSRD directive.

-Following the pandemic-related decline in our sales, we are pleased to announce a positive increase in sales for 2022.
-This shows the loyalty of our customers to the brand and the demand for circular products of the highest quality, high level of wearing comfort and timeless elegance.
+We are pleased to announce a slightly positive increase in sales for 2023 despite the very challenging economic environment This shows the loyalty of our customers to the brand and the demand for circular and warp-knitted as well whole garment products of the highest quality, high level of wearing comfort and timeless elegance.
 We thank you for your trust and assure you that we will do our best to set further milestones on this journey.